YannMoisan/hands-on-cats/README.md

 final def show: scalaz.Cord
 ```

-- If you want to find the source of an implicit conversion, use the following
+- If you want to find the source of an implicit conversion, use the following code

 ```
 @ import scala.reflect.runtime.universe._